I recently heard Lupita Nyong'o promising to partner with more female photographers in 2019.

 I used to think that an enemy was someone who was openly hostile towards you.
 But I've learnt that the real enemy is someone who smiles to your face and pretends to be your friend, while gossiping about you behind your back, undermining you and your ideas in public, and divulging secrets which you told her in confidence, among other things.

 Having experienced this, I now find it extremely difficult to open up about my life to other women, because I know that anything I say has the potential to be used against me in a different setting - regardless of how innocent it may be.
-I also find myself keeping women at a distance, because I've learnt the hard way that some of them don't have good intentions.
+I also find myself keeping women at a distance, because I've learnt the hard way that some of them don't always have good intentions towards other women.

 This kind of behaviour can really affect a woman's self-worth.
-Being constantly put down by other women not only negatively affects your social life, but it can also affect how you see yourself as well as what you think of your capabilities.
+Being constantly put down by other women not only negatively affects your social life, but it can also affect how you see yourself as well as what you think of your capabilities in the workplace.
 In my experience, having my ideas undermined in public discouraged me from speaking out at work, as I didn't want to go through that again.

 I initially thought it best to keep these experiences to myself.
 But once I started speaking to others about it, I realized that I'm not the only one who has experienced these things; there's actually quite a number of us out there going through - or who have gone through - something similar.
 What's more, speaking out showed me that it is a real problem that is still yet to be solved.